gordasgdc/Multi-Use-Home-Server-Project/README.md

 # Multi-Use Home Server Project
 The purpose of this repository is to document and share my experience with building a multi-purpose Linux server.
+I will cover many topics of building the server, including building the server from scratch, implementing security measures, configuring a web server, configuring a dynamic IP client, and building a personalized cloud.
 My plan for this server is to use it as a web server and a cloud file server for my own personal needs.
 I will be using **Fedora 30 Server** edition on a scrapped computer I build and deploying it in my household.
+This isn't a tutorial but documentation to enhance my learning experience throughout the process of building the server.

 # Table of Contents
 1. [ Writing the ISO & Installing onto the machine ](#desc)